 Travel guides can answer these and other questions on the spot.
 Filters can help users select tours or agendas based on their interests.
 For example, you might want to focus on one theme, like historic sites or sports activities.

+How to make a travel guide app?
 Basic travel guides usually provide information via text.
-However, you can make your solution more competitive by adding audio excursions or even augmented reality features.
+However, you can make a travel app more competitive by adding audio excursions or even augmented reality features.

 Trips and activity booking apps

-For those who want to stand out among the travel app market, these type apps are a great choice and in demand as you can target specific regions, trip types, and demographics – whatever you choose.
+For those who want to create a travel app that stands out among the market, a travel organizer app is a great choice and in demand as you can target specific regions, trip types, and demographics – whatever you choose.

 For example, recently, we created a travel app for searching and booking sports activity trips.
 Users can select an activity type, such as hiking or kayaking, view the available trips, and book the one they love the most.

-What are the basic features of a travel app?
+What are the main features of a travel app?

-The design and development process always starts with choosing the app’s functionality.
+The travel mobile app development process always starts with choosing the app’s functionality.
 Of course, some features depend on the type of solution you choose, but there are others that any kind of application needs.
 These include:

 - User registration and sign in